-The Girls Room Project After Dark
+The Girls Room After Dark

 Hosts Callie Greenberg and Jaime Silva aren't afraid to have the conversations others avoid; we dive into the real, raw, and unfiltered topics shaping our lives.
 From sex, endometriosis, and chronic illness to mental health, dating, ambition, and personal growth, no subject is off limits.

-Born from the Endo Warriors Podcast community, The Girls Room Project After Dark expands the conversation while staying true to its mission: creating a space where women feel seen, heard, informed, and empowered.
+Born from the Endo Warriors Podcast community, The Girls Room After Dark expands the conversation while staying true to its mission: creating a space where women feel seen, heard, informed, and empowered.

 Think of it as the conversation you'd have with your closest friends after the lights go down.
 Honest, vulnerable, supportive, and sometimes a little spicy.